hsogo/gazeparser/GazeParser/docs/rec/programming.rst

-How to control GazeParser.Tracker from a python script
+How to control SimpleGazeTracker from a python script
 ======================================================

 Example of experiment script (VisionEgg)